projectM-visualizer/frontend-sdl2/README.md

 cmake --build cmake-build --config Release
 ```

-You can optionally add the `--parallel` argument to the build command to speed up the build.
+You can optionally add the `--parallel` argument with the number of CPU cores to use to the build command to speed up
+the build.

 If your dependencies are in different locations than the default search paths, or you're cross-compiling, you'll need to
-add more options.
+add more options like `CMAKE_PREFIX_PATH`.
 Covering all CMake options is out of the scope of this document.
 Please read
 the [Mastering CMake guide](https://cmake.org/cmake/help/book/mastering-cmake/index.html) and
 the [CMake documentation](https://cmake.org/cmake/help/latest/) for more information.

-This will use CMake's default build file generator for your current platform and build the project in Release (
+The above command will use CMake's default build file generator for your current platform and build the project in
-optimized) configuration.
+Release (optimized) configuration.
 If the build was successful, you should have an executable in the build directory.
+On
+Windows, you may need to specify the correct Visual Studio generator and architecture manually.

 ### Install projectMSDL